asmetanka/suno-ui-booster/CHROME_STORE_PRIVACY.md

 ### **Single purpose description**

-This extension enhances the Suno.ai user experience with two key improvements.
-First, it applies custom CSS to improve visual aesthetics by creating a cleaner, more consistent layout with squared album art and better spacing.
-Second, it adds a much-needed "quick delete" button directly to each song row.
-This button allows users to remove tracks from their library by sending a direct, secure API request, mirroring the site's own functionality but making it more accessible and efficient.
-The extension's sole purpose is to improve the site's UI and streamline user workflow.
+This extension enhances the Suno.ai user experience with three key improvements.
+First, it applies custom CSS for a cleaner layout with squared album art.
+Second, it adds a "quick delete" button to each song row, allowing users to efficiently manage their library via a secure API request.
+Third, it adds a "download" button, enabling users to easily save their own creations directly to their computer.
+The extension's sole purpose is to improve the site's UI and streamline the user's workflow.

 ### **Permission justification**